azure-aws-cloud/PLMMicroServices/README.md

 # Kubernetes networking on Mac OS (IP address may change based on your network)
 ## Add the following line to the /etc/hosts
+## replace the minikube_ip using the command minikube ip
 ```
 192.168.64.1    host.minikube.internal
+minikube_ip     macbook.local

 ```